This Award-Winning Gigabyte Aorus 27-inch QHD Gaming Monitor is Cheaper Than Ever

-We’re big fans of the Gigabyte Aorus FI27Q QHD gaming monitor.
+We’re big fans of the Gigabyte Aorus FI27Q QHD, which can compete with some of the best gaming monitors.
 In fact, we gave it an impressive 4.5-star rating and our highly coveted Editor’s Choice award.

 One of our criticisms was the price, which has been fixed thanks to this huge $180 discount — get the FI27Q-P version of this monitor from Amazon for just $419.